 The key difference between a child worker and a young worker is the amount of hours they can work.
 For a young worker, the times that they can work increase and there are fewer limits.
-However, there are still some restrictions.
-The hours a young worker can work are governed by The Working Time Regulations 1998 and the Council Directive 94/33/EC of 22 June 1994 on the protection of young people at work
+However, under relevant legislation (such as The Working Time Regulations 1998), there are still some restrictions around the hours a young worker can work: